Iraqi insurgency (2003–2011): Schism between foreign fighters and native Iraqi insurgency

-Iranian influence
+Covert Iranian military involvement

 An estimated 150 Iranian intelligence officers, plus members of Iran's Islamic Revolutionary Guard Corps, are believed to be active inside Iraq at any given time.
 For more than a year, U.S. troops have detained and recorded fingerprints, photographs, and DNA samples from dozens of suspected Iranian agents in a catch and release program designed to intimidate the Iranian leadership.
 Iranian influence is felt most heavily within the Iraqi Government, the ISF, and Shiite militias.

-Interrogation of members from the Asaib Ahl al Haq network revealed that the group had received substantial Iran-based training in explosives technology; arms and munitions; and some cases of advice.
-All this is alleged by the U.S. military to have taken place through the Quds force of the Islamic Revolutionary Guard Corps.
-It is also alleged that Iran supports Muqtada al-Sadr's Mahdi Army.

 Although the CPA enforced a 1987 law banning unions in public enterprises, trade unions such as the Iraqi Federation of Trade Unions (IFTU) and Iraq's Union of the Unemployed have also mounted effective opposition to the Coalition.
 However, no trades unions support the armed insurgents, and unions have themselves been subject to attacks from the insurgents.
 Hadi Saleh of the IFTU was assassinated under circumstances that pointed to a Ba'athist insurgent group on 3 January 2005.
 Another union federation, the General Union of Oil Employees (GUOE) opposes the Coalition forces in Iraq and calls for immediate withdrawal but was neutral on participation in the election.
 Whereas the GUOE wants all Coalition troops out immediately, both the IFTU and the Workers Councils' call for replacement of U.S. and British forces with neutral forces from the UN, the Arab League and other nations as a transition.

 Tactics

 The tactics of the Iraqi insurgency vary widely.
-The majority of militant elements use improvised explosive devices (IEDs), car bombs, kidnappings, hostage-taking, shootings, ambushes, sniper attacks, mortar and rocket strikes and other types of attacks to target Iraqis and U.S. forces with little regard for civilian casualties.
+The majority of militant elements use improvised explosive devices (IEDs), car bombs, kidnappings, suicide attacks, hostage-taking, shootings, assassinations, ambushes, sniper attacks, mortar and rocket strikes and other types of attacks to target Iraqis and U.S. forces with little regard for civilian casualties.